matthewwithanm/django-imagekit/README.rst

     photo.original_image.width # > 1000

-The original image is not modified; ``thumbnail`` is a new file that is the result of running the ``imagekit.processors.resize.Crop`` processor on the original.
+The original image is not modified; ``thumbnail`` is a new file that is the result of running the ``imagekit.processors.resize.Fill`` processor on the original.

 The ``imagekit.processors`` module contains processors for many common